Minerva Picnic mod. 597/1

 click to enlarge click to enlarge click to enlarge click to enlarge

-The Minerva 597/1 was the heir of the 577/1 but was very similar to the previous model and used the same circuit of the superheterodyne type.
-The radio covered the Medium Wave band and used 7 germanium transistors: OC44, OC45, OC45, OC71, OC71, OC72, OC72 and an OA79 diode.
+The Minerva 597/1, marketed since 1960, was the heir to the 577/1, it was very similar to the previous model and used the same superheterodyne circuit.
+The radio covered the Medium Wave band, used 7 germanium transistors of the European OC series: OC44, OC45, OC45, OC71, OC71, OC72, OC72, two OA79 diodes and had the Intermediate Frequency at 470 kHz.

-The tuning knob was scaled down and was located on the right side of the front while the volume control was on the upper left side of the cabinet.
+The tuning knob of the 597/1 was geared down and was located on the right side of the front while the volume control with the on-off switch was on the upper left part of the cabinet.
+The speaker was magnetodynamic and had a diameter of 3.9 inches.

-The wooden cabinet was covered in imitation leather and equipped with a carrying handle.
-Power was supplied via five 1.5V type C (half torch or LR14) batteries.
-On the back panel were instructions and a light bulb for testing the batteries.
-Dimensions was: 7.9 x 5.7 x 2.6 inches and the weight was 2 lb 8.9 oz.
+The wooden cabinet was covered in fake leather and equipped with a handle for transport.
+On the rear panel there were the antenna socket on the top left and the ground socket in the center.
+Power was supplied by five 1.5V type C (LR14) batteries.
+On the back panel there were instructions and a battery test lamp.
+The dimensions were: 7.9 x 5.7 x 2.6 inch (W,H,D) and the weight was 2 lb 8.9 oz.

-Thanks to Dino I3DBD for the beige copy of the Minerva Picnic, complete with original box and instruction manual.
+Thanks to Dino I3DBD for the beige Minerva Picnic 597/1, complete with original box and instruction booklet.

 © IK3HIA, 2006.